-Alcohol: Minors convicted in the criminal court system of possession or consumption of alcoholic beverages may be subject to fines up to \$500, suspension of drivers license, community service and a mandatory alcohol education class, depending on the number of previous convictions.
-Convictions for selling to minors may subject individuals to fines up to \$2,000 and to a jail term of up to six months.
-Convictions for driving while intoxicated may subject individuals to up to \$2,000 and to a jail term of up to two years.
-Fines and jail terms escalate with subsequent offenses.
+Alcohol: Minors convicted in the criminal court system of possession or consumption of alcoholic beverages may be subject to fines, suspension of drivers license, community service and a mandatory alcohol education class.
+Convictions for providing to minors may subject individuals to fines and a jail term of up to one year.
+Convictions for driving while intoxicated may subject individuals to up to \$2000 in fines and a jail term of up to six months for a first offense.
+Fines and jail terms escalate after the first conviction.

 Controlled substances (drugs): Sanctions upon conviction in the criminal court system for possession, distribution, or manufacture of controlled substances range from fines to probation to imprisonment.
-Amounts of fines, terms of probation, or years of imprisonment generally are contingent upon the circumstances and amounts of drugs in possession, sale, distribution, or manufacture.
+Amount of fines, terms of probation, or years of imprisonment generally are contingent upon the circumstances and amounts of drugs in possession, sale, distribution, or manufacture.